 Take a tour and discover the unique architecture of Royan

 Get your bearings with a tour of the town.
 In the aftermath of World War II, Royan, which suffered huge damage, needed reconstruction on a grand scale.
 The architects in charge of the city’s rebuilding in the 1950s, experimented with new forms, techniques and materials to design a model city, aiming for an open and modern look and feel.
-Royan’s updated look is unique and comes from combining modern architecture and in particular the influence of Brazilian architect Oscar combined with Charente-Maritime coastal style.
+Royan’s updated look is unique and comes from combining modern architecture and in particular the influence of Brazilian architect Oscar Niemeyer, combined with Charente-Maritime coastal style.

 In downtown Royan explore the heritage of the 1950s rebuild on the seafront and city streets.
 The 19th century Belle Époque style was replaced with what were then innovative concrete buildings.
 More than 100 architects worked on the redesign prioritising residential buildings.
 The neoclassical apartment blocks frequently feature an element of Art Deco style.